amanteur/BandSplitRNN-PyTorch/README.md

 we can precompute the indices of fragments we need to extract.
 To select these indices, the proposed Source Activity Detection algorithm was used.

-The following script reads the `musdb18` dataset and extracts salient fragments according to the `target` source:
+To read the `musdb18` dataset and extract salient fragments according to the `target` source, use the following script:
 ```
 usage: prepare_dataset.py [-h] -i INPUT_DIR -o OUTPUT_DIR [--subset SUBSET] [--split SPLIT] [--sad_cfg SAD_CFG] [-t TARGET [TARGET ...]]